Mission & objectives

 On its way to becoming a net zero company, LafargeHolcim offers global solutions such as ECOPact, enabling carbon-neutral construction.
 With its circular business model, the company is a global leader in recycling waste as a source of energy and raw materials through products like Susteno, its leading circular cement.
 Innovation and digitalization are at the core of the company’s strategy, with more than half of its R&D projects dedicated to greener solutions.

 Headquartered in Switzerland, LafargeHolcim’s 70,000 employees are committed to improving quality of life across more than 70 markets through its four business segments: Cement, Ready-Mix Concrete, Aggregates and Solutions & Products.

 LafargeHolcim is represented on the Board of the Foundation by Jan Jenisch and Magali Anderson.
-Further Board members include Roland Köhler, Switzerland (Chairman); Alejandro Aravena, Chile; Maria Atkinson, Australia; Kate Ascher, USA; Meisa Batayneh Maani, Jordan; Stuart Smith, United Kingdom; Brinda Somaya, India; and Marilyne Andersen and Harry Gugger, all Switzerland.
+Further Board members include Maria Atkinson, Australia (Chairperson); Alejandro Aravena, Chile; Kate Ascher, USA; Meisa Batayneh Maani, Jordan; Stuart Smith, United Kingdom; Brinda Somaya, India; and Marilyne Andersen and Harry Gugger, all Switzerland.